SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **max. investment capacity/(kW)**: Maximum capacity that can be added in the case of an investment.
 If no investment is possible, enter the value "0" here.
 - **periodical costs/(CU/(kW a))**: Costs incurred per kW for investments within the time horizon.
 - **periodical constraint costs/(CU/(kW a))**: Only if considering constraints.
 Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
+Explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#investment>`_
 - **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs).
 Wind
 -------------------------